zguesmi/image2text/README.md

 ## Description
-OCR-Dapp is an Ethereum ready dapp that applies [tesseract-OCR](https://github.com/tesseract-ocr/tesseract) to extract text from images.
+Image-To-Text is an Ethereum ready dapp that applies [tesseract-OCR](https://github.com/tesseract-ocr/tesseract) to extract text from images.

 ![demo](./images/demo.png)